The Perfect Weekend In Glasgow – 2 Day Itinerary!

 Cool bars – for trendy bars, check out Lebowskis for cocktails and burgers, The Finnieston for gin cocktails (and fresh seafood), Embargo Glasgow for Australasian & Pacific-inspired cocktails, and Tabac and Bar Soba on stylish Buchanan Street.

-Pubs – for cosy pubs with classic beers, ales, and wines, visit Ben Nevis for its whisky selection and lively vibe, The Horseshoe Bar which prides itself as being the longest in Europe (and the drinks list is pretty long, too) and The Pot Still, voted the number 1 pub in Glasgow!
+Pubs – for cosy pubs with classic beers, ales, and wines, visit The Ben Nevis for its whisky selection and lively vibe, The Horseshoe Bar which prides itself as being the longest in Europe (and the drinks list is pretty long, too) and The Pot Still, voted the number 1 pub in Glasgow!

 WEEKEND IN GLASGOW – DAY 2